-March 7, 2007 - Couey is found guilty of kidnapping, raping and murdering Jessica Lunsford.
+March 7, 2007 - Couey is found guilty of kidnapping, raping and murdering Lunsford.

-July 17, 2007 - Mark Lunsford, Jessica's father, makes a courtroom statement to John Evander Couey: "I hope you hear her cry as you try to sleep at night."
+July 17, 2007 - Mark Lunsford, Jessica’s father, makes a courtroom statement to Couey: “I hope you hear her cry as you try to sleep at night.”

-August 24, 2007 - John Evander Couey is sentenced to death for the abduction, rape and murder of Jessica Lunsford.
+August 24, 2007 - Couey is sentenced to death for the abduction, rape and murder of Lunsford.
 Couey dies in prison, of natural causes, in 2009.

-July 15, 2002 - Five-year-old Samantha is abducted outside a Stanton, California apartment complex while playing with a friend.
+July 15, 2002 - 5-year-old Samantha Runnion is abducted outside a Stanton, California, apartment complex while playing with a friend.

-July 16, 2002 - Runnion's body is found near Lake Elsinore, Calif., in Riverside County.
+July 16, 2002 - Runnion’s body is found near Lake Elsinore in Riverside County, California.

 April 28, 2005 - Alejandro Avila is convicted of kidnapping, sexually assaulting and murdering Runnion.

 July 22, 2005 - Avila is sentenced to death.

 March 13, 2019 - Gov. Newsom signs an executive order issuing a moratorium on executions of death row inmates in California prisons, including Avila.
 This only suspends executions while Newsom is in office.